Singapore PR Buying HDB 2026: ABSD & Loan Guide | Nexus

 MSR, TDSR and the 4% Stress Test

-On HDB purchases, MSR usually binds first because 30% < 55% headroom.
-The mechanics, joint-applicant treatment and pledge/show-fund top-ups are covered in detail in our TDSR & MSR breakdown.
+On an HDB purchase, the MSR is usually the one that bites first, because the 30% cap is tighter than the 55% headroom.
+The mechanics, how joint applicants are treated, and pledge/show-fund top-ups are all covered in our TDSR & MSR breakdown.

-A two-SPR couple buys a S$650,000 HDB resale on 75% LTV bank loan (S$487,500 loan, 25-year tenure — the longest tenure that still preserves 75% LTV).
-Stress-test instalment at the 4% MAS floor: ~S$2,573/mo.
-To clear the 30% MSR, combined gross monthly income must be at least ~S$8,580.
-Existing car loans or personal loans eat into the TDSR 55% but on a clean balance sheet only the MSR 30% bites here.
-Older borrowers, joint applicants with mixed ages, or different loan-quantum targets need a profile-specific run — message Dan for the exact numbers.
+Say a two-SPR couple buys a S$650,000 HDB resale on a 75% LTV bank loan.
+That is a S$487,500 loan over a 25-year tenure, the longest tenure that still keeps the 75% LTV.
+The stress-test instalment at the 4% MAS floor works out to about S$2,573 a month.
+To clear the 30% MSR, combined gross monthly income has to be at least roughly S$8,580.
+Existing car or personal loans eat into the 55% TDSR, but on a clean balance sheet it is only the 30% MSR that bites here.
+Older borrowers, joint applicants with mixed ages, or a different loan quantum all need their own run, so message Dan for the exact numbers.

-"MSR usually binds first on an HDB purchase — the 30% cap kicks in before TDSR's 55% headroom is touched.
+"MSR usually bites first on an HDB purchase.
+The 30% cap kicks in before you ever touch TDSR's 55% headroom.
 Size the loan against MSR at the 4% stress floor, not against today's market rate."

 CPF Rules for an SPR HDB Buyer

-SPRs who work in Singapore and contribute to CPF can use CPF Ordinary Account funds toward the HDB resale purchase, subject to the same Valuation Limit and Withdrawal Limit framework that applies to citizens.
-Headline rules at the CPF Home Ownership portal:
+SPRs who work in Singapore and contribute to CPF can put CPF Ordinary Account funds toward the HDB resale purchase, under the same Valuation Limit and Withdrawal Limit framework that applies to citizens.
+The headline rules sit on the CPF Home Ownership portal:

 The 15-Month Private-to-HDB Wait

 Since 30 September 2022, both SCs and SPRs who currently own or have previously owned private residential property (in Singapore or overseas) must wait 15 months from disposal before they can buy an HDB resale flat.
-The rule is enforced via HDB's resale checklist.
-Two exceptions:
+HDB enforces it through the resale checklist.
+There are two exceptions:

-Practical implication for SPR upgraders/downgraders: sell the private property, count 15 months, then start the HDB resale search.
-Plan the rental gap and the CPF refund cycle in between.
-If buying with a citizen spouse under SC/SPR Family Scheme, the same 15-month rule applies to whichever party owned the private property.
+For an SPR upgrading or downgrading, the order is simple: sell the private property, count 15 months, then start the HDB resale search.
+Plan the rental gap and the CPF refund cycle for that stretch in between.
+If you are buying with a citizen spouse under the SC/SPR Family Scheme, the same 15-month rule attaches to whichever of you owned the private property.

 EIP and the SPR Quota

-Two overlapping quotas govern who can move into which block:
+Two overlapping quotas decide who can move into which block:

 Both quotas are checked at the resale application stage.
-A unit can be physically available, priced agreed, and OTP signed — and still be rejected by HDB if the buyer profile would push the block over an EIP or SPR Quota threshold.
-The seller's listing typically discloses both quotas; if not, ask the agent for the block-level numbers before serving OTP.
+A unit can be sitting available, the price agreed and the OTP signed, and HDB can still reject it if your buyer profile would tip the block over an EIP or SPR Quota threshold.
+The seller's listing usually states both quotas.
+If it does not, ask the agent for the block-level numbers before you serve the OTP.

 Three Moves to Make This Month

-1. Confirm scheme + 3-year clock.
-If you and your partner are both SPRs, count continuous PR years via ICA.
-If one is a citizen, the SC/SPR Family Scheme bypasses the wait entirely.
+1. Confirm your scheme and the 3-year clock.
+If you and your partner are both SPRs, count your continuous PR years through ICA.
+If one of you is a citizen, the SC/SPR Family Scheme skips the wait altogether.

-2. Run the ABSD + cash schedule.
-5% ABSD plus BSD on a typical resale = roughly S$45,000-S$80,000 in cash within 14 days of OTP.
-Make sure the cash buffer clears IRAS before signing.
+2. Work out the ABSD and cash schedule.
+5% ABSD plus BSD on a typical resale comes to roughly S$45,000 to S$80,000 in cash within 14 days of the OTP.
+Make sure that cash buffer has cleared IRAS before you sign.

-3. Get a bank-loan IPA, sized against MSR.
-Two-SPR households cannot fall back on the HDB loan; the bank IPA is the only safety net for the 1% OTP fee.
+3. Get a bank-loan IPA, sized against the MSR.
+Two-SPR households cannot fall back on the HDB loan, so the bank IPA is the only safety net for the 1% OTP fee.
 An independent IPA compares 16+ banks in 14 days.

 Free, Independent Second Opinion on Your SPR HDB Loan